ebrahimiG/SoftwareProject/README.md

    - prototype

 🖋️ __3. design__ :
-   - use the prototype for designing
+   - use the prototype for designing  --> i'm here right now!📍

 🛠️ __4. development__ :
    - coding